-On November 5, 2008, Monroe County entered into a non-cancellable operating lease agreement with W. B. Riggins Tallow Co. for the lease of a facility jointly owned by the City of Aberdeen and Monroe County.
+On November 5, 2008, Monroe County entered into a noncancellable operating lease agreement with W. B. Riggins Tallow Co. for the lease of a facility jointly owned by the City of Aberdeen and Monroe County.
 The lease stipulated the lessee would pay the County \$150 per month for one year.
 The lease automatically renews for successive one-year periods unless either party provides written notice of intent not to renew 90 days prior to the end of any term.
+This lease cancelled in fiscal year 2018.

 The County owns six hangers at the Monroe County Airport which it leases for a period of ten years at rates of \$100 to \$115 per month.
-The total received in 2017 was \$16,035.
+The total received in 2018 was \$18,835.
 This approximates the amount received each year.